-- Describe the means through which the school or program ensures that faculty are informed and maintain currency in their areas of instructional responsibility.
-The description must address both primary instructional and non-primary instructional faculty and should provide examples as relevant. (self-study document) - 2) Describe the school or program's procedures for evaluating faculty instructional effectiveness.
-Include a description of the processes used for student course evaluations and peer evaluations, if applicable. (self-study document) - 3) Describe available university and programmatic support for continuous improvement in faculty's instructional roles.
+- 1) Describe the school or program's procedures for evaluating faculty instructional effectiveness.
+Include a description of the processes used for student course evaluations and peer evaluations, if applicable. (self-study document) - 2) Describe available university and programmatic support for continuous improvement in teaching practices and student learning.
 Provide three to five examples of school or program involvement in or use of these resources.
-The description must address both primary instructional faculty and non-primary instructional faculty. (self-study document)
+The description must address both primary instructional faculty and non-primary instructional faculty. (self-study document) - 3) Describe means through which the school or program ensures that all faculty (primary instructional and non-primary instructional) maintain currency in their areas of instructional responsibility.
+Provide examples as relevant.
+This response should focus on methods for ensuring that faculty members' disciplinary knowledge is current. (self-study document) - 4) Describe the role of evaluations of instructional effectiveness in decisions about faculty advancement. (self-study document) - 5) Provide quantitative and/or qualitative information that characterizes the unit's performance over the last three years on its self-selected indicators of instructional effectiveness.

-- 4) Describe the role of evaluations of instructional effectiveness in decisions about faculty advancement. (self-study document) - 5) Select at least three indicators, with one from each of the listed categories that are meaningful to the school or program and relate to instructional quality.
-Describe the school or program's approach and progress over the last three years for each of the chosen indicators.
+Select at least three indicators, meaningful to the unit, with one from each of the listed categories.
 In addition to at least three from the lists that follow, the school or program may add indicators that are significant to its own mission and context.
 Schools should focus data and descriptions on its public health degree programs.